 Yes.
 There is an admission fee for anyone who enters the facility.

 Yes.
 There are height requirements specified by the engineers who created these attractions to ensure your safety.
 The height requirements are as follows: Slides - 48" tall and max weight of 250 lbs, Body Boarding - 42" & Flowboarding (stand-up) - 52".
 There is no weight restriction for the Flowrider.
 Life jackets or any sort of flotation device may not be worn or used on the Flowrider or the slides.
 All Flowboarding (stand-up) riders must sign a waiver in the Surf Shack.
 Parent/guardian permission is required for youth under the age of 18 to participate on the Flowrider in the stand-up position.
 You may do so by signing the back of the Flowrider waiver.

 Yes.
 We have coin operated lockers that cost $0.25 per use.

 We have towels for sale in the Surf Shop.
-Due to COVID-19 the water park will not be handing out life jackets this year, however you're welcome to bring your own.
+Lifejackets available to be borrowed if available, however you're welcome to bring your own.

 The concession stand is operated by Tacos Mi Casa.
 They have a variety of items including tacos, burritos, churros, candy, sundaes, ice cream cones, popcorn, chips, hot dogs, corn dogs, hamburgers, cheeseburgers, chicken sandwiches, chicken strip baskets, soft pretzels, nachos, fries, onion rings and more...